Wondershare Filmora Review 2017: Perfect for Short Video Work

 If you already purchased the software but lost your license key or you're re-installing on a new computer, you can recover your license key by clicking the "Register" menu at the top and selecting "Retrieve Registration Code."
 This will take you to the support section of the Wondershare website, and allow you to enter the email address used to purchase the software.
 You'll then receive an email that contains your registration code, and you can enter it to regain full access to the software.

-Wondershare Filmora Features (& What's in It for You?)
+Wondershare Filmora 8: What's in It for You?

-The screenshots I used for this article were taken from Filmora for Windows, but JP was testing the Mac version at the same time and included some comparison screenshots to show the differences in the user interface.
+The screenshots I used for this article were taken from the Windows version, but JP was testing the Mac version at the same time and included some comparison screenshots to show the differences in the user interface.
 He'll also highlight any feature differences between the two platforms.

 More advanced editing options are easily accessed by double-clicking on the element you want to edit in the timeline, and you're presented with many of the customizable elements related to that item.